tausiq2003/twitter-extension/README.md

 # twitter-extension
 **About:** This is a twitter extension that removes distraction from your home feed, the unwanted trending sidebar, and the videos, which is completely useless in a web version in `explore` page.
-So, this is a youtube video: TODO that showcases about how to download and install it on your machine, remember this twitter extension only works on chrome browser only.
+So, this is a youtube video: [Youtube](https://youtu.be/vuIWW5NB03o), that showcases about how to download and install it on your machine, remember this twitter extension only works on chrome browser only.
 I haven't scaled yet or release yet on chrome web store so this is somewhat painful if you ain't a developer.
 TLDR to the youtube video.<br/>

 **STEPS:** <br/>